FusionAuth/fusionauth-site/site/_posts/2022-07-15-remix-demo.md

 For instance, an auth server such as FusionAuth can very easily allow you to:

 * Offer federated login by [trusted sources](/docs/v1/tech/identity-providers/) such as Google, Facebook, or Apple
-* Set up your org as an source of authentication and authorization for multiple apps
+* Set up your org as a source of authentication and authorization for multiple apps
 * [Protect your own APIs](/docs/v1/tech/guides/api-authorization) from unauthorized access
 * Limit the scope of authentication to a specific domain or client
 * [Theme your login and other authentication workflow pages](/docs/v1/tech/themes/) to match your Remix app